viniciusvasti/my-personal-website/posts/kafka-consumer-configs.md

 `Default: 1048576` (1 mebibyte)

 ### session.timeout.ms
-Defines the time that the server await for a consumer heartbeat before the server assumes it's dead and initiate the rebalance of partitions' assignments between the alive consumers.
+Defines the time that the server waits for a consumer heartbeat before the server assumes it's dead and initiate the rebalance of partitions' assignments between the alive consumers.
 `Default: 10000` (10 seconds)

 ### auto.offset.reset
-This config defines the strategy for a new consumer (or a consumer with no offset info on the server) start reading messages.
+This config defines the strategy for a new consumer (or a consumer with no offset info on the server) to start reading messages.
-- `earliest`: consumer start from the earliest offset on partition. this means the first message if no message's deletion have happened yet;
+- `earliest`: The consumer starts from the earliest offset on the partition. this means the first message if no message's deletion has happened yet;
-- `latest`: consumer start reading from the latest offset on partition.
+- `latest`: The consumer starts reading from the latest offset on the partition.
 That is: old messages are ignored;
-- `none`: consumer throws an exception if there is no previous offset.
+- `none`: The consumer throws an exception if there is no previous offset.
 `Default: latest`

 ### enable.auto.commit
 If true the consumer's offset will be periodically committed in the background.
-Setting it to false gives more control for developers, allows preventing duplications and requires to manually commit offsets after processing a message successfully.
+Setting it to false gives more control for developers, allows for preventing duplications, and requires to manually commit offsets after processing a message successfully.
 `Default: true`

 ### auto.commit.interval.ms
-Defines the interval in which the consumer offsets are automatically committed to server.
+Defines the interval in which the consumer offsets are automatically committed to the server.
 `Default: 5000` (5 seconds)

 ### max.poll.interval.ms
 Defines the maximum time between consumer polls for new messages.
-If this interval is exceeded, the server will assume the consumer is dead and initiates a rebalance between topic partitions anc consumer instances of a group.
+If this interval is exceeded, the server will assume the consumer is dead and initiate a rebalance between topic partitions and consumer instances of a group.
 `Default: 300000` (5 minutes)

 ### max.poll.records
-Stands for the maximum records (message/events) returned in response of a consumer's read request.
+Stands for the maximum records (message/events) returned in response to a consumer's read request.
 This config affects throughput and workloads over the consumer instances.
 `Default: 500`

 ### request.timeout.ms
-Defines the amount of time a consumer awaits for response to a read request.
+Defines the amount of time a consumer waits for a response to a read request.
-After this time is elapsed, it will retry or fail.
+After this time has elapsed, it will retry or fail.
 `Default: 30000` (30 seconds)

 ### retry.backoff.ms